jekymin8232/luckyvicky-homepage/README.md

+**Do not reinvent the wheel.
+The real wheel is the browser.
+Chrome and Safari are robust platforms built by thousands of brilliant engineers.
+It is unfortunate to use them merely as conduits for libraries and external API calls.**

 ## [Unnecessary expenses] Using libraries means accepting dependency.
 Open-source projects often face structural challenges in achieving long-term sustainability.
 For this reason, I am actively working toward a self-sustaining model.
 I see OTF’s support not as a dependency, but as a catalytic seed that can unlock matched funding and accelerate the project’s path toward independence.